Posted on January 6, 2017 in Teen Drinking

 - The Centers for Disease Control and Prevention estimate that over 4,000 teens die each year due to underage drinking (either directly via alcohol overdose, suicide or indirectly due to accidents or violence).

-Understanding the causes of underage drinking can help guide prevention efforts.
+Understanding the causes of underage drinking can help guide prevention efforts and alcoholism treatment.
 Education, both for teens and their caregivers, is a great first step.
 Becoming familiar with underage drinking statistics can help teens and those who love them to better understand the scope of this problem and work to reverse these trends.

 Struggling with drug or alcohol addiction?